DeekshithSN/DeekshithSN/README.md

 - 🔭 I’m currently working on a Creating Devops related tech resourses
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects and tech videos
+- 🥅 2022 Goals: Contribute more to Open Source projects and tech videols -lyr
-- ⚡ Fun fact: I love to run 🏃
+- ⚡ Fun fact: I love to run 🏃 and dance

 ### Connect with me: